Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 All the cards will have the same backside to not visualy disrupt the game or make it unclear, while as mentioned above there will be 6 different cards, each with another exact match, giving us 12 cards in the game.
 <br>
 <br>
-Inital wireframes of the project can be found in the Wireframe/.
+Inital wireframes of the project can be found in  /Wireframe.
 Thanks goes out to UXPin for allowing me to use their software.
 <br>
 <br>
 There are different techniques to make this project work.
 The webpages, the landing page and the game page will consist of HTML and CSS to create an intuitive layout and easy on the eyes design.
-I dont want to complicate things, as the target audience might be individuals that struggles with disorders, and may not handle aggressive colorpalettes very well.
+I dont want to complicate things, as the target audience might be individuals that struggles with disorders, and may not handle aggressive color palettes very well.
 Alongside the  HTML and CSS the main functionalities will be utilizing JavaScript to create a functional memory game.
 <br>
 <br>